toro-nicolas/Corewar/README.md

 ## What's next ? 🚀
 - Recheck each instruction to ensure correct operation
 - Add new instructions
+- Add background music for the graphical interface
 - Add unit tests on each piece of code